-Preaching the Gospel with the intent to state every doctrine contained in God’s Word and exalt Jesus Christ.
-A sermon without Christ in it is like a loaf of bread without any flour in it.
+“We preach Christ; and him crucified.’
+A sermon without Christ in it is like a loaf of bread without any flour in it.” – Charles Spurgeon

 The Old Testament contains 39 books written over a period of about 1500 years.
 They begin with the story of creation, and end 450 years before the coming of the promised Saviour.
 The pastors have preached through numerous books of the Old Testament and the relevance of the books in preparing us to have confidence that Jesus is the promised and prefigured Saviour as our prophet priest and king is essential in understanding the New Testament.
 These messages are full of vital teaching for us today.